stepheljobs/myka/docs/notification-testing-guide.md

-# Notification Testing Guide for MYKA PWA
+# Notification Testing Guide for MYKA App

 This guide will help you test notifications in your MYKA Progressive Web App on real mobile devices.